Vortex Tiling in a Spin-2 Spinor Bose-Einstein Condensate

 The order parameter can be expressed in terms of the spherical harmonics: $\Phi(\theta,\phi) = \sum_{m=-2}^{2} Y_{2m}(\theta,\phi) \psi_m$, where $\theta$ and $\phi$ are the polar and azimuthal angles in spin space, respectively.
-Figures \ref{fig-tiling} (a) and (b) show $\Phi(\theta,\phi)$ for the biaxial nematic phase $\Psi\sub{B}$ and the cyclic phase $\Psi\sub{C}$.
-The profiles of $\Phi(\theta,\phi)$ for the biaxial nematic and cyclic phases are cloverleaf and triad, reflecting the $D_4$ and tetrahedral symmetries, respectively.
-Besides the trivial $2 \pi$ gauge transformation and the $2 \pi$ rotation in spin space, $\Phi(\theta,\phi)$ remains invariant under some discrete spin-gauge transformations.
-In the biaxial nematic phase, for example, the combined operations of the $\pi$ gauge transformation and the $\pi/2$ spin rotation around the $z$ axis do not change $\Phi(\theta,\phi)$, namely $e^{i \pi} e^{- i f^z \pi / 2} \Psi\sub{B} = \Psi\sub{B}$.
-This discrete symmetry admits a fractional vortex around which the global gauge changes from $0$ to $\pi$ and the cloverleaf rotates by $\pi/2$.
-We refer to such a vortex as the 1/2--1/4 vortex, where 1/2 and 1/4 refer to the $\pi$ gauge transformation and the $\pi/2$ spin rotation around the vortex, respectively.
-Similarly, we can define the 1/3--1/3 vortex in the cyclic phase \cite{Makela,Yip}.
-The order parameters around straight 1/2--1/4 and 1/3--1/3 vortices on the $z$ axis can be expressed in cylindrical coordinates $(r, \varphi, z)$ as
+Figures \ref{fig-tiling} (a) and (b) show $\Phi(\theta,\phi)$ for the biaxial nematic state $\Psi\sub{B}$ and the cyclic state $\Psi\sub{C}$.
+The profiles of $\Phi(\theta,\phi)$ for the biaxial nematic and cyclic states features cloverleaf and triad, reflecting the 4th dihedral and tetrahedral symmetries, respectively.
+In addition to the trivial $2 \pi$ gauge transformation and the $2 \pi$ rotation in spin space, $\Psi\sub{B}$ remains invariant under the combined operations of the $\pi$ gauge transformation and the $\pi/2$ spin rotation around the $z$ axis, namely $e^{i \pi} e^{- i f^z \pi / 2} \Psi\sub{B} = \Psi\sub{B}$.
+This discrete symmetry implies a fractional vortex around which the overall gauge changes from $0$ to $\pi$ and the cloverleaf rotates by $\pi/2$.
+We refer to such a vortex as the 1/2--1/4 vortex, where 1/2 and 1/4 refer to the $\pi$ gauge transformation and the $\pi/2$ spin rotation around the vortex, respectively \cite{SO3-SU2}.
+The order parameter around a straight 1/2--1/4 vortex on the $z$ axis can be expressed in cylindrical coordinates $(r, \varphi, z)$ as